Bosko

-Creation and the first film
+Creation and proof-of-concept film

+A proof-of-concept film produced by Harman and Ising in 1929 to demonstrate Bosko, later dubbed "Bosko, the Talk-Ink Kid".

-In 1927, Harman and Ising worked for the Walt Disney Studios on a series of live-action/animated short subjects known as the Alice Comedies.
+In the mid-1920s, Hugh Harman and Rudolf Ising worked for Charles Mintz's Winkler Pictures on Walt Disney's Alice Comedies and Oswald the Lucky Rabbit series.
 The two animators created Bosko in 1928 to capitalize on the recent success of talkies in the motion picture industry.
-They began thinking about making a sound cartoon with Bosko in 1928 even prior to their departure from Walt Disney.
+They began thinking about making a sound cartoon with Bosko in 1928 even prior to their departure from Disney.
 Hugh Harman made drawings of the new character and registered it with the U.S. Copyright Office on January 3, 1928.
 The character was registered as a "Negro boy" under the name of Bosko.

-After leaving Walt Disney in early 1928, Harman and Ising went to work for Charles Mintz on Universal's second-season Oswald the Lucky Rabbit cartoons.
-In April 1929 they left Universal to market their new cartoon character.
-In May 1929, they produced a short pilot cartoon, similar to Max Fleischer's Out of the Inkwell cartoons, titled Bosko, the Talk-Ink Kid that showcased their ability to animate soundtrack-synchronized speech and dancing.
+Before Harman and Ising could pitch Bosko to Winkler, Disney and Ub Iwerks had left the studio, and a failed attempt to take over the Oswald series led to them being evicted by Universal's Carl Laemmle in favor of Walter Lantz.
+In April 1929, they left Winkler and founded Harman-Ising Productions to market their new cartoon character.
+In May 1929, they produced a short pilot cartoon, similar to Max Fleischer's Out of the Inkwell cartoons, that showcased their ability to animate soundtrack-synchronized speech and dancing.
 The short, plotless cartoon opens with live action footage of Ising at a drafting table.
 After he draws Bosko on the page, the character springs to life, talks, sings, dances, and plays the piano.
 Ising returns Bosko to the inkwell, and the short ends.
-Bosko, the Talk-Ink Kid was a landmark in animation history for being the first cartoon to predominantly feature synchronized speech, though Fleischer Studios' Song Car-Tune "My Old Kentucky Home" was the first cartoon to contain animated dialogue a few years earlier.
+The cartoon was a landmark in animation history for being the first cartoon to predominantly feature synchronized speech, though Fleischer Studios' Song Car-Tune "My Old Kentucky Home" was the first cartoon to contain animated dialogue a few years earlier.
 This cartoon set Harman and Ising "apart from early Disney sound cartoons because it emphasized not music but dialogue."
-The short was marketed to various people by Harman and Ising until Leon Schlesinger offered them a contract to produce a series of cartoons for Warner Bros.
-It would not be seen by a wide audience until seventy years later, in 2000, as part of Cartoon Network's special Toonheads: The Lost Cartoons, a compilation special of rare material from the WB/Turner archives.
+To animate the film, Harman and Ising poached their colleagues Isadore Freleng and Rollin Hamilton respectively from Winkler and Lantz's studio.
+It was marketed to various people by Harman and Ising until Leon Schlesinger offered them a contract to produce a series of cartoons for Warner Bros.
+Pictures.
+The short, later dubbed "Bosko, the Talk-Ink Kid", would not be seen by a wide audience until seventy years later, in 2000, as part of Cartoon Network's special ToonHeads: The Lost Cartoons, a compilation special of rare material from the WB/Turner archives.